 Your customers can reach out with any questions they have through a live chat.

-To fully integrate this into your online store, use Debutify's Add-On, Facebook Messenger.
+To fully integrate this into your online store, use Debutify's Add-On, and Facebook Messenger.
 Your customers can easily chat with you through the Facebook Messenger chat widget.